-- must have a level II qualification in agriculture - have commenced their agricultural activity in the 2015 calendar year, or any later year - have submitted an application to BPS and Regional Reserve not later than two years after the calendar year in which they commenced their agricultural activity - not have had agricultural activity in their own name and at their own risk or did not have control of the business exercising an agricultural activity in the five calendar years preceding the start of their agricultural activity.
+- be no more than 40 years of age in the year in which they first apply to the BPS - be setting up for the first time, an agricultural holding as head of holding (HoH) or have already done so in the 5 years preceding the first successful application to the BPS, i.e. for first time BPS applicants in 2019, became HoH on or after 1 January 2014. - New Entrants must have a Level II qualification in agriculture - have commenced their agricultural activity in the 2017 calendar year, or any later year - have submitted an application to BPS and RR not later than 2 years after the calendar year in which they commenced their agricultural activity - not have had agricultural activity in their own name and at their own risk or did not have control of the business exercising an agricultural activity in the five calendar years preceding the start of their agricultural activity.

-55. I applied for BPS entitlements in 2015 and/or 2016 but DAERA rejected my application.
-Can I apply again in 2017?
+55. I applied for BPS entitlements in 2016 and/or 2017 and/or 2018 but DAERA rejected my application.
+Can I apply again in 2019?